OceanDataStore CLI

 Click here for more information on the Zarr specification.

-To create a new Zarr store in an object store from the contents of a local netCDF file, we can use the send_to_zarr command:
+- To send a local netCDF file to a Zarr store in an S3-compatible object store, we can use the

 The arguments used are: